 Active Listings in Greater Toronto Area Real Estate

-There are peaks and troughs throughout this chart, which reflects the nature of real estate.
+There are peaks and troughs throughout this data, which reflects the nature of real estate.
 The market is generally quieter in the winter and busier in the summer, so it is unsurprising that we have so many ups and downs.
-However, a pattern emerges in the chart, with the peaks and troughs getting lower as time moves on.
+However, a pattern emerges, with the peaks and troughs getting lower as time moves on.
 This reached a nadir in December 2016 when there were just 4,746 active listings – an all-time low – and it continued over the next three months, which were the lowest in terms of active listings over the ten years we analysed (January – 5,034; February – 5,400; March – 7,865).
 Demand remained high during this time, so there was a huge amount of competition for the limited listings and that led to intense bidding wars on many properties – resulting in a surge in sale prices or what some people referred to as a real estate bubble.

 The effect reduced listings have had on prices is perhaps best illustrated in the following chart, which shows the trends of both sets of numbers and the apparent correlation between them: